 entropy = constant * natural_log( number_of_available_states )

 In essence, Boltzman's read on entropy says that when we have "high quality" energy, with a high temperature difference, the number of available states, the entropy, is smaller than it is when it's been "smeared out" to "low quality" energy, with a low temperature difference.
-However, as far as simple physics goes, the Clausius definition does the job and the subtler Boltzman definition is overkill.
+However, as far as simple physics goes, the Clausius definition does the job and the subtler Boltzman definition is overkill; it is not used for engineering calculations.
 It is simply given here as a connection to more detailed studies.
 In the "macroscale", Boltzman's definition of energy gives much the same results as Clausius's definition.

 It should be noted that a branch of theoretical math known as information theory also has a concept of "entropy", in the form of an equation that gives the amount of information that can be sent over a communications channel, such as a telephone line.
 The equation turned out to have exactly the same form as that of Boltzman entropy and so the amount of information defined by the equation was defined as "entropy".